CASFRI/CASFRI/README.md

 The whole process assume that:

 1. There is a row for each inventory in the metadata/inventory_metadata.csv table.
-2. There is, in the translation/tables folder, a set of translation tables CSV files associated with the inventory and that these files named properly with the juridiction of the inventory, the standard id matching the one found in the STANDARD_ID column of the metadata/inventory_metadata.csv table and the cas table they are supposed to translate.
+2. There is, in the translation/tables folder, a set of translation tables CSV files associated with the inventory and that these files named properly with the jurisdiction of the inventory, the standard id matching the one found in the STANDARD_ID column of the metadata/inventory_metadata.csv table and the cas table they are supposed to translate.
 E.g. bc_vri01_dst.csv
 3. There is a row for each layer to be translated in the metadata/layer_metadata.csv table with the INVENTORY_ID column of the first row matching the concatenation of the jurisdiction and the proper STANDARD_ID.
 E.g. BC_VRI01
 4. Each cas table to be translated is listed the proper layer row of the CASFRI_TABLE column of the same metadata/layer_metadata.csv table.
 5. All source inventory attribute names have been mapped properly to the placeholder attribute names in the same metadata/layer_metadata.csv table.